ivre/ivre/doc/FAST-INSTALL-AND-FIRST-RUN.md

     This will remove any passive information in your database.
 Process ? [y/N] y
     $ ipdata --init
     This will remove any country/AS information in your database.
 Process ? [y/N] y
+    $ runscans-agentdb --init
+    This will remove any agent and/or scan in your database and files.
+Process ? [y/N] y
     $ sudo ipdata --download
     $ ipdata --import-all